prepcb/PhaseField/README.md

 iso_06_XXX000_YYY.vtk

 where XXX is in the range 001 to 999 (max for paraview .vtk files), and YYY is from 000 to 009 (for the 10 cores)

+The result seen in the .vtk files for the given CASE.inp and amr_runtime_parameters input files is a cubic "hopper" crystal